gulfiliz/gulfiliz.github.io/_posts/2025-08-27-spontaneous-symmetry-breaking-deep.md

 The answer is stranger:

 **The laws are symmetric.
-The ground state — the vacuum — is not.**
+The ground state, the vacuum,
+is not.**

 The asymmetry is not in the equations.